Mortgage Overpayment Calculator UK

 This is the right question to ask.
 Overpaying is effectively a guaranteed return equal to your mortgage rate — currently around 4–5% for most UK borrowers.
 A high-interest savings account or cash ISA may offer a similar or better rate after tax.

-Rule of thumb: If your savings rate (after tax) exceeds your mortgage rate, keep the money in savings.
-If your mortgage rate is higher — or if you're a higher/additional rate taxpayer — overpaying often wins.
+Rule of thumb: If your savings rate (after tax) exceeds your mortgage rate, savings may be financially more attractive.
+If your mortgage rate is higher — or if you're a higher/additional rate taxpayer — overpaying may deliver more value.
 Use the Savings Growth tool to compare directly.

 Frequently Asked Questions